 Let’s get one thing straight.
 The only way to become a “real copywriter” is to write.
 It’s not enough to read about writing or to take classes.
 Much like losing weight, reading about dieting doesn’t shed pounds.
 Success comes only after you’ve done the work.

 So how do you get those first few jobs?
-No one right answer exists.
+There’s no one right answer.
 You have to make your own way.

 One of my next jobs had me proofreading reports for executives at a theme park.
 I knew I could have written the reports far better than the executives who’d prepared them.
-It was humbling to have to clean up their disorganized, poorly crafted reports, but I gained their respect and they were soon seeking me out for help in writing letters and memos.
+It was humbling to clean up their disorganized, poorly crafted reports, but I gained their respect by improving their work and making them look good.
+They were soon seeking me out for help in writing letters and memos.

-As you can see, these were not glamorous assignments and the pay was equally unimpressive.
+As you can see, these were not glamorous assignments, and the pay was equally unimpressive.
 But with each new job and project, I gained experience.
 I also got faster.
 What previously would have taken a full day could often be cranked out in just a few hours.
 And I got better too.
 My writing sounded more mature, more polished.
-I could see the progress in every sentence I constructed.
+I could see hints of progress in every sentence I constructed.

-Perhaps most importantly, I gained confidence, and that self-assurance propelled me forward in seeking bigger writing challenges.
+Perhaps most importantly, I gained confidence.
+Whether or not I had talent, I was developing skills to fill any voids.
+And that self-assurance propelled me forward in seeking bigger writing challenges.

 Eventually, I stopped looking for jobs and focused on finding projects as a freelancer.
 I loved the freedom it gave me and the variety of assignments.